Magnetic response of nematic superconductors: skyrmion stripes and their signatures in muon spin relaxation experiments: Acknowledgements

 \section{Acknowledgements}

-We thank Vadim Grinenko for discussions.
+We thank Vadim Grinenko and Andrew Huxley for useful discussions.
 EB was supported by the Swedish Research Council Grants 2016-06122, 2018-03659, and Olle Engkvists Stiftelse.
 MS and TW were supported by the UK Engineering and Physical Sciences Research Council, through grant EP/P024688/1.
-TW was also supported by an academic development fellowship, awarded by the University of Leeds.
+TW was also supported by an academic development fellowship, awarded by the University of Leeds, where he was based for the majority of the work.
 The numerical work of this paper was performed using the code library Soliton Solver, developed by one of the authors, and was undertaken on ARC4, part of the High Performance Computing facilities at the University of Leeds.